jagotu/BACIL/thesis_text/thesis_text.md

 One reason behind always starting in interpreter before compiling is that the interpreted invocations can already provide observations about the code, for example branch probability, if such observations are implemented.
 These observations can be used so that the first compilations are already of high quality.

 For our project, the difference between compiled tiers is not too interesting, as they usually have a relatively small performance difference between them.
-The biggest gap happens between the interpreted code and the first compiled tier, where the execution time can differ by more than an order of magnitude.
+The biggest gap occurs between the interpreted code and the first compiled tier, where the execution time can differ by more than an order of magnitude.

 ### Guards and de-optimizations

 For practical partial evaluation, it is valuable to perform speculative optimizations - compiling the code expecting invariants that can be broken during runtime.
 One common example of such speculation is optimizations of virtual calls: assuming that the method will always be called on objects of a specific type allows replacing the virtual call with a static one and enables a more aggressive specialization.

-Also, it is often useful to make sure some exceptional code paths are never included in the compilation - for example, if dividing by zero should cause an immediate crash of the application with a message being printed out, there is no use in spending time compiling and optimizing the error-message printing code, as it will at max be called once.
+Also, it is often useful to exclude some exceptional code paths from the compilation - for example, if dividing by zero should cause an immediate crash of the application with a message being printed out, there is no use in spending time compiling and optimizing the error-message printing code, as it will be called no more than once.

-For that, Graal uses guards - statements that, when reached by the runtime, result in de-optimization.
+To achieve that, Graal uses guards - statements that, when reached by the runtime, result in de-optimization.
 De-optimization is a process of transferring evaluation from the compiled variant of the method back to the interpreter at the precise point where it was interrupted and throwing away the already compiled variant, as its assumptions no longer hold.

 As an example, here's a pseudo-code of what a single-cache virtual call implementation could look like.